-All Ph.D. students must pass the candidacy examinations by the end of their third year.
-Successful completion of this requirement is a necessary condition for advancement to doctoral candidacy and must be accomplished at least six (6) months prior to the dissertation defense.
+Successful completion of the candidacy examination is required for advancement to doctoral candidacy and must be accomplished at least twelve (12) months prior to the dissertation defense.
 The dissertation committee is responsible for recommending advancement to candidacy to the Graduate Program in Biomedical Sciences Office.
-A graduate program representative will represent the Program at the dissertation defense and assure all regulations are followed.